-In a separate skillet, saute the onion, cumin seeds, and clove in the olive oil for just a few minutes over medium heat, until onions are soft.
+In a separate skillet, saute onion, cumin seeds, and clove in olive oil for just a few minutes over medium heat, until onions are soft.

-Add the onions and spices to the mung dal or lentils and allow to simmer for a few more minutes, stirring well to combine.
+Add onions and spices to mung dal or lentils and allow to simmer for a few more minutes, stirring well to combine.
 Sprinkle with a dash of black pepper and add extra salt to taste, if needed.
 Serve plain, as soup, or over rice.

-Dal tends to thicken up a bit as it cools, so you may want to add a bit more water if you are planning on having leftovers, but there's also a bit of personal preference involved with just how thin or how thick you prefer your dal to be.
+Dal tends to thicken up a bit as it cools, so you may want to add a bit more water if you are planning on having leftovers.
+However, personal preference also plays a role in how thin or how thick you prefer your dal to be.
 It's always easy to add more liquid.